Kaymer builds 2-shot lead at Memorial

 Kaymer looked like a world beater in the summer of 2014 when he won The Players Championship in a Sunday duel against Spieth, and then won by eight shots at Pinehurst No. 2 for his second major.
 Where it all went is as mysterious as the game of golf, though Kaymer spoke about his focus being on the wrong things.

-The German feels as though he’s back, or close enough to contend in the next two summer majors, and Sunday could be a barometer.
+He feels as though he’s back, or close enough to contend in the U.S. Open in two weeks, and Sunday could be a barometer.
 Either way, he was satisfied with his game and his position and what he’s done.

 “Tomorrow is playing brave, playing the way I can play, enjoying the capability of my game,” he said.
 “Everything is there.
 I don’t need to hold back with anything.
 I don’t need to be afraid of something that could happen.
 I just look forward to whatever happens tomorrow.”